Students make excellent progress and achievement in all subjects is exceptionally high” - OFSTED 2014

 The English Baccalaureate (EBacc)

-All students will have the opportunity to study the English Baccalaureate qualification.
-This award recognises students who are able to pursue a broad range of academic subjects at GCSE to a high standard.
-This prestigious award is recognised by employers and university admissions tutors as a way of selecting students for jobs or for university places.
+All students will have the opportunity to study the English Baccalaureate.
+This curriculum recognises students who are able to pursue a broad range of academic subjects at GCSE to a high standard.
+This set of qualifications is recognised by employers and university admissions tutors as a way of selecting students for jobs or for university places.

 To achieve the EBacc, students must gain a GSCE grade 9-5 in six subjects.